 The first program is called Project C.A.R.E.
 (Caregiver Alternatives to Running on Empty).
 In this program, unpaid primary caregivers of individuals with Alzheimer’s or other dementias are provided with respite care services to help them avoid caregiver burnout.
 While respite care is very limited, other services are available and include dementia information and training for caregivers.
 More information is available here.

-A second option is the Special Assistance In-Home Program for Adults (SA/IH), which is intended for those who require a level of care consistent to that of an adult care home, but they prefer to remain living in their homes.
+A second option is the Special Assistance In-Home Program for Adults (SA/IH).
+This program is intended for those who require a level of care consistent to that of an adult care home, but they prefer to remain living in their homes.
 This program provides a monthly cash grant to participants with the objective of helping them to cover the cost of food and / or shelter, clothing, and other basic necessities.
 Learn more.

 Another option is the Special Assistance (SA) Program (For Adult Care Home Residents).
 This program, which was previously called the Special Assistance Adult Care Home (SA/ACH) program, covers room and board costs in adult foster care, group homes, and licensed assisted living residences.
 Those who are eligible for this program are automatically eligible for Medicaid.
 Read more.